bbokser/hopper-mpc-inertial/README.md

 ---
 ## Intro

-This repository contains Python code for a simple simulation of a hopping point mass with model predictive control.
-The "simulator" uses RK4 integration (alternatively, you can directly use the DT system).
+This repository contains Python code for a simple simulation of a hopping rigid body with model predictive control.
+The simulator uses RK4 integration.

 ---